Isabel van den Berg: 2025

 She ran a personal best 7.24 seconds to finish runner-up over 60 metres at the 2025 Dutch indoor national championships in February 2025.
 Competing at the 2025 European Athletics Indoor Championships, she ran 7.32 seconds without progressing past her heat.

 She was a member of the Dutch 4 x 100 metres team which placed fourth at the 2025 European Athletics U23 Championships in Bergen, Norway.
 She was selected for the Dutch team for the 2025 World Athletics Championships in Tokyo, Japan, running as part of the women's 4 x 100 metres relay team in September 2025.

+2026

+On 1 March 2026, van den Berg won the 200 metres at the Dutch Indoor Athletics Championships in Apeldoorn.
+She also placed third in the 60 metres final at the championships.
+She competed with the Dutch squad at the 2026 World Athletics Relays in Gaborone, Botswana.
+On 25 July, she won the Dutch Championships in Hengelo over 100 metres with a personal best time of 11.32 seconds.
+She competed for the Netherlands at the 2026 European Athletics Championships.

 Personal life

 She was born in Amstelveen, and started her athletics career at Athletics Association Amstelveen.
 She attended secondary school at Amstelveen College.
 Her family moved to Aalsmeer in 2019.
 She is a member of the Athletics club Phanos in Amsterdam.
 She has a brother, and a sister, Milou, who is also an athlete and who has competed in shot put and hurdles.